dynobase-icon

 Step 3 - Provision necessary infrastructure

-Go ahead and open serverless.yml file.
-This is the file that defines our cloud-native application.
+Open the serverless.yml file.
+This file defines our cloud-native application.
 We need to add a DynamoDB Table definition here.
-You can either use our DynamoDB Table Designer tool or use following example table definition.
-Paste that at the end of serverless.yml file:
+You can either use our DynamoDB Table Designer tool or use the following example table definition.
+Paste this at the end of the serverless.yml file:

-• IAM permission to let Lambda query and mutate this table
+• IAM permissions to let Lambda query and mutate this table

 The first one is fairly easy.
-Simply add following lines to the provider to supply table name as environment variable to all tables, or at function level to pass it just to one table.
+Simply add the following lines to the provider to supply the table name as an environment variable to all functions, or at the function level to pass it just to one function.

-Second one is a bit more complex.
-Since we want to follow the principle of least privilege and don't want to give the Lambda permission to manipulate all the DynamoDB tables but only this particular one.
-We need to use a combination of Fn::GetAtt intrinsic function and listing applicable IAM actions in iamRoleStatements block nested inside provider.
+The second one is a bit more complex.
+Since we want to follow the principle of least privilege and don't want to give the Lambda permission to manipulate all DynamoDB tables but only this particular one, we need to use a combination of the Fn::GetAtt intrinsic function and listing applicable IAM actions in the iamRoleStatements block nested inside provider.

 Step 4 - Application Code

-Now, let's get to actual Lambda functions - our business logic.
-In this project, our API will have only three CRUD functionalities:
+Now, let's get to the actual Lambda functions - our business logic.
+In this project, our API will have three CRUD functionalities:

 • Create Animal